stmcginnis/presentations/Vancouver2018/CinderSDS/PITCHME.md

 ---
 @title[Thanks]

-### Thank You!
+### Thank You

 <hr/>
-Please share your experience and use cases.
+Please share your experience and use cases!

 @fa[twitter] @SeanTMcGinnis